anataliocs/Getting-Started-With-Infura/README.md

    The truffle project has already been initialized so you'll see `contracts/`, `migrations/`, and `truffle-config.js` already in the project structure.

 2. Add your wallet mnemonic (the twelve-word phrase the wallet uses to generate public/private key pairs) and your Infura project ID for an Ethereum project (this can be the same project ID as the Send Transaction Project) to your environment variables.
-We'll use the rinkeby network for this example so you can preview your minted nft on OpenSea Testnets.
+We'll use the goerli network for this example so you can preview your minted nft on OpenSea Testnets.

    ```bash